Seeking several adjunct instructors to teach the courses listed below.

-This Adjunct Instructor will serve in the Department of Communication, Visual, and Performing Arts as a classroom instructor.
+The following courses may be taught by two or more adjunct instructors who will serve in the Department of Communication, Visual, and Performing Arts as classroom instructors.
 Resources and support are provided to support adjunct instructors who meet the program requirements.

 - Master's degree required in communication arts or related field